MrMazzone/pokemon-new-kanto/README.md

 # Pokemon New Kanto
- Pokemon fan game in GBA style
+Pokemon fan game in GBA style set in the region New Kanto